verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ---
 author: Ayush Sharma
 authorURL: https://twitter.com/ayusharma_
-authorFBID: 1122901551
+authorFBID: 100001655957183
 title: Verdaccio 4 released today !!!
 ---

 #### Release name: Freedom

 Verdaccio is a free open source javascript package proxy registry.
-It is fully compatible with pnpm, yarn and npm package management clients.
+It is fully compatible with [pnpm](https://pnpm.js.org/), [yarn](https://yarnpkg.com) and [npm](https://www.npmjs.com/) package management clients.
 It follows the CommonJS compliant package specifications.

 You can install and upgrade to the latest version by following commands: using **npm**